 Members should be able to put themselves into other people’s shoes, and see the point of view of other participants, as well as using their own experiences.

 What does it involve?

-The Panel meets three times a year in London.
-Those who are unable to join meetings in person can join by telephone or Skype.
+The Panel meets four times a year.
+Due to the coronavirus pandemic, all meetings are currently taking place via Microsoft Teams.
 There are likely to be documents to read or consider before any meetings.
 There may also be follow-up work.
 Documents and paperwork will usually be sent by email.